Simon-Nderi/alx-system_engineering-devops/README.md

-this repo is for shell developments
+shell permission on redirection and filters project